zeffii/BlenderConsolePrompt/README.md

                   | and open in a browser. `-gist -o somename`
 -sel somename | is select=True for all data.objects where `.name.startswith(somename)`
--man | opens github readme.md for the addon
+-man | opens github readme.md for the addon times treename | treename must be a valid Sverchok Tree name, will spawn a browser with visualization.
+F.ex `times NodeTree.002`